xapian/xapian-developer-guide/contributing/new-bindings.rst

 Ocaml
 	Dan Colish did `some initial work on Ocaml support <ocaml_>`_.

-Guile
-	rm@fabula.de did some work on getting Guile bindings working, but sadly most of this was lost when his laptop's hard disk died.

 Pike
 	Bill Welliver has written some `Pike bindings for Xapian <pike_>`_ covering